 Unlike many other cosmetic surgeons, Dr Luke Stradwick believes that a successful abdominoplasty does not merely include the removal of skin and fat.
 Instead, during procedures, Dr Stradwick not only focuses on removing excess skin but also ensuring that the muscles of the abdominal wall are tightened to rejuvenated appearance.

-Dr Stradwick believes that there is much more to a tummy tuck than just removing some excess skin and fat.
-In most cases Dr Stradwick will also tighten the muscles of the abdominal wall, a vital step in achieving a pleasing contour.
+Dr Stradwick believes that there is much more to an abdominoplasty than just removing some excess skin and fat.
+In most cases, Dr Stradwick will also tighten the muscles of the abdominal wall, a vital step in achieving a pleasing contour.

 The importance of accurate repair of the tummy wall muscles cannot be overstated.
-This not only improves the contour of the abdomen but helps restores support for the back.
-Dr Stradwick has found with his spinal surgery colleagues that a combined approach is needed in tummy tuck surgery to alleviate back pain in those patients with a weak abdominal wall.
+This not only improves the contour of the abdomen but helps restore support for the back.
+Dr Stradwick has found with his spinal surgery colleagues, that a combined approach is needed in abdominoplasty surgery to alleviate back pain in those patients with a weak abdominal wall.

-A very important aspect of the tummy tuck procedure is the final location and quality of the scar.
-The scar in abdominoplasty is long and its correct placement is vital to ensure it is concealed as much as possible.
-Attention to detail when it comes to suturing the wound is the most important variable affecting the scar quality.
+A very important aspect of the abdominoplasty procedure is the final location and quality of the scar.
+The scar from an abdominoplasty is long, and its correct placement is vital to ensure it is concealed as much as possible.
+Attention to detail when it comes to suturing the wound is the important variable affecting the scar quality.

-Other surgeons often use an assistant to speed up this process.
-Dr Stradwick however sutures all the wounds himself.
-Although this takes longer he feels that it would be inappropriate to do otherwise for his patients.
+Some surgeons often use an Assistant to speed up this process, but Dr Stradwick chooses to stitch all the wounds himself.
+Although this takes longer, he feels that it would be inappropriate to do otherwise for his patients.